Project2040/sragi.org/docs/SRAGI-CSS.md

 ---

 **© 2025 Rune Solberg / Neptunia Media AS**
-Licensed under CC BY 4.0 via SRAGI Regenerative License (SRL) v1.0
+Licensed under CC BY 4.0 via the SRAGI Regenerative License (SRL).
+See SRL-LICENSE.yaml for current version and details.

 ---